 Many conditional gates rely on ground state cooling of an ion chain.
 We investigate the effect of initial COM mode excitation on the gate performance.
 Different initial thermal excitations with mean phonon number \bar{n} between 1.0(5) up to the Doppler cooling level, estimated to the order of 100 phonons, are achieved by placing a variable heating time after initial sideband cooling, before the beginning of RF manipulation.
-Given the heating rate of our setup of 0.12 phonons/ms, the mean phonon number can be adjusted by varying the heating time accordingly.
-Each phonon setting is verified by sideband spectroscopy measurements, consisting of a single RF pulse with fixed time of 300 μ s, whose frequency is scanned around the red and blue sidebands of the qubit resonance, shifted by ν_1 below and above the atomic carrier transition respectively.
-The mean phonon number is obtained by fitting the probability to populate state $|1\rangle$ as taking into account the carrier (P_C) as well as the first- and second-order red (P{RSB}) and blue (P{BSB}) sidebands at given detuning δ and mean phonon number \bar{n} [31].
-Figure 8 displays the result of such measurement with $\bar{n} = 1.0(5)$ as the red sideband is being suppressed compared to the blue one.
+Given the heating rate of our setup of 0.12 phonons ms-1, the mean phonon number can be adjusted by varying the heating time accordingly.
+The mean phonon number \bar{n} for each setting is experimentally verified by sideband spectroscopy measurements [35].